 I think that happened here.
 The defense lawyers probably had that jury.
 They found the doctor was not negligent.
 But they could not resist putting up a defense that would clearly create an appellate issue.
 And now they have to try the same case all over again.

 This decision should effectively limit the ability of defense attorneys to use contributory negligence as a shield in medical malpractice cases.
 The focus in a medical malpractice case should be on the care provided by the doctor, not whether their patients should have taken better care of themselves.
-In the end, this is no different from the smoking hypothetical I gave at the beginning of this post.
+In the end, this does not differ from the smoking hypothetical I gave at the beginning of this post.
 I also believe this is the general rule applied by most courts.
 See Harb v.
 Bakersfield,183 Cal.
 Rptr.
 3d 59 (Cal.
 Ct.
 App.
 2015) (courts “generally agree that a patient’s conduct prior to seeking medical attention should not be considered”).